-White light is composed of all visible colors.
+White light consists of all visible colors.
 Its spectrum, when dispersed through a prism, looks like a rainbow.
 A spectroscope disperses white light and also indicates the wavelengths of colors, usually measured in nanometers (nm) or billionths of a meter.
+Some spectroscopes measure wavelengths in ångströms (Å) or ten-billionths of a meter.

 A spectroscope makes gemstone absorption spectra visible by directing white light into a gem and displaying the resulting rainbow of colors, minus those absorbed colors.
 These absorbed wavelengths of light appear as dark lines.
 Sometimes, entire areas of the spectrum or ranges of colors are absorbed and appear dark.

 Gemologists can compare the absorption lines, areas, and patterns they see through a spectroscope with known gemstone absorption spectra to help identify a particular gem.
 Emeralds, for example, will display a distinct absorption spectrum: black absorption lines at 680 and 683 nm, an area of absorption between 580 and 630 nm, and an almost complete absorption of the violet end of the spectrum.
 Whether or not an emerald looks "emerald green," a real emerald will display this absorption spectrum.